benhamner/Kdd2013AuthorPaperIdentification/README.md

 4. Make predictions on the validation set by running `python predict.py`
 5. [Make a submission](https://www.kaggle.com/c/kdd-cup-2013-author-paper-identification-challenge/team/select) with the output file

-This benchmark took less than 1 second to execute on a Windows 8 laptop with 8GB of RAM and 4 cores at 2.7GHz.
+This benchmark took less than 5 minutes to execute on a Windows 8 laptop with 8GB of RAM and 4 cores at 2.7GHz.